bythepixel/grow-therapy-wp/README.md

    chmod +x .git/hooks/post-rewrite
    ```

-   > **Note**: This hook automatically syncs production BricksSync changes when rebasing with staging
+   > **Note**: This hook automatically syncs production BricksSync changes when rebasing with staging branch or when on staging branch rebasing with main

 ## 🔄 Workflow Details